-There is no way we're going to find answers while working and moving at the pace in which most schools and districts are moving.
-Einstein once said that if he had an hour to save the world, he'd spend fifty-five minutes defining the problem and five minutes finding the solution.
+There’s no way we’re going to find answers while working and moving at the pace at which most schools and districts are moving.
+Einstein once said that if he had an hour to save the world, he’d spend 55 minutes defining the problem and five minutes finding the solution.

 We’ll Need to Listen

 We’ll need to start by learning how to listen because most of us don’t really listen very much.
 We register the sounds someone else is making so that we can figure out where to insert a comment, add a story, disagree and make an argument, or provide some information and fix a situation.
 Or we register sound and tumble into a whole range of feelings about the speaker: We judge, distance, and dislike.
 Most of the time, there’s not much listening going on.

 Here’s where we have to start listening if we want to fix our schools: to kids and to their parents and community.
 If our schools exist to serve children, that’s where we start, by listening to kids, including the tiny ones—they have feelings and thoughts, too.

 When those kids start talking, when their parents start telling their truths, our hearts may break.
 Much violence has been done in the name of schooling.
 Some of us experienced that when we were kids: Our needs weren’t met, our spirits were squashed and contained, or our languages were ripped from our mouths.

 We’ll need to experience that sadness and anger.
 We’ll need to know that we can emerge from it—and that liberation might lie on the other side of sadness.
 We can do this work and also be sad and be angry.
 It’s possible, and we might be more powerful with those feelings.

 We’ll Need Community